Jaervi/timeSlotbot/README.md

 # timeSlotbot

 ### Short overview
-timeSlotbot is a telegram bot designed to make comparing calendars and free timeslots between people easier.
+TimeSlotbot is a telegram bot designed to make comparing calendars and free timeslots between people easier.
 The bot works with .ics files, a common calendar format, and sends a textual message with the desired information.
+The program is made in Scala.

 ### Functionalities
 - Ability to send calendar ics -file to bot